How do I update my Mac when it says no updates are available?

 - Issues with Apple servers.
 If there are any problems with Apple’s update servers, you won’t see any updates.

 What does ‘no updates available’ on your Mac mean?

-If you check for an update using the Apple menu > About This Mac > Software Update and it says there is no update available, it might be that there is no update available for the version of macOS installed on your Mac, even though there is one for the most recent macOS.
+If you check for an update by going to System Settings > General > Software Update and it says there is no update available, it might be that there is no update available for the version of macOS installed on your Mac, even though there is one for the most recent macOS.

 However, it could also mean there is an update, but your Mac can’t find it for some reason.
 That could be because Apple’s servers are having problems or there’s an issue with your internet connection.
 It can also indicate a problem with macOS on your machine.
 We’ll show you how to fix each of those problems.

 What to do if you see ‘no updates available’

 Like most problems you’ll run into while using your Mac, the best way to solve this one is by eliminating the most obvious possible causes first.
 Here’s how to do that.

 1. Restart your Mac

 Often, restarting can flush out any problems, including temporary files, preventing you from connecting to Apple’s servers.
 It’s also good practice to restart your Mac every now and again.